eric-rizzi/teaching/_course_specifics/hs_cs.md

 This third unit on programming teaches students about ways to generalize code and exploit patterns to reduce the amount of code that needs to be written.
-In particular, we start to move away from Grok and tackle a bunch of different problems from a wide-array of disciplines.
+In particular, we start to move away from Grok and tackle a bunch of different problems from a wide array of disciplines.
 This includes having students create a Prisoner's Dilemma "bot" to fight in a class-wide tournament.

 ##### Keywords